 UMANG VARMA is a Mathematics major from Bangalore, India.
 He has frequently visited the Writing Center for papers and creative writing pieces and believes that the Writing Center has played in an important role in his development as a writer.
 Umang enjoys working on brainstorming and talking about language.
 He loves being involved on campus and has taken part in various student organizations, including MAP, Cirque du K, S3A, EnvOrg, and Student Commission.
 Outside classes and student organizations, Umang enjoys laughing, cooking Indian vegetarian food, laughing, spending time with friends, and laughing!
 He is excited to work with you at the Writing Center!

-CHELSEA WALLACE is a junior international student from Jamaica and (thus far) a Biology major.
-However, she's now taking Introduction to Creative Writing and may change her mind about that Bio major (:-) ) She is looking forward to working with students from a wide cross-section of disciplines and backgrounds at any stage of their writing process.
-Outside of school, she loves reading, writing, hanging out with friends and apple jollyranchers.
+CHELSEA WALLACE is a senior international student from Jamaica and a Biology major.
+She is looking forward to working with students from a wide cross-section of disciplines and backgrounds at any stage of their writing process.
+Outside of school, she loves reading, writing, dancing and anything food related.